 In fact, the MSCI EM Index only marginally underperformed these other indices across the whole of 2022, which strikes us as counter to general perception in a year when China was touted as ‘uninvestible’ and Russian equity holdings were written down to zero.
 EM equities have also begun 2023 in robust fashion.

 EM equities have been a laggard for so long that these bursts of strong relative performance naturally beg the question: are we at an inflection point, and are we now set for a sustained period of EM outperformance?

 Furthermore, the relative discount of the MSCI EM Index is also at historically elevated levels.
-As at December 2022, it trades at a cyclically adjusted price-to-earnings (CAPE) ratio of 10.4 times, versus 24 times for the S&P 500, as observed in chart 2 below.
-It is hardly surprising that many market participants would start to consider an inflection point in favour of EMs.
+As of December 2022, it trades at a cyclically adjusted price-to-earnings (CAPE) ratio of 10.4 times, versus 24 times for the S&P 500, as observed in chart 2 below.
+It is hardly surprising that many market participants would start to consider an inflection point in favor of EMs.